Data Protection (UK GDPR) & Information Security Refresher training

-The provision of Information Management and Security and GDPR Training is one of the key tools we have to develop the knowledge and understanding of all our staff and enhance the security of our University.
-Now, the completion of these online Moodle training courses will be automatically recorded via our HR system, SuccessFactors.
+The provision of GDPR and Information Security training is one of the key tools we have to develop the awareness and knowledge of all our staff and enhance the security of our University.
+It's also mandatory for all staff and anyone with a contractual relationship with the University.

-You can access all the new polices here on our Security and Information Management website.
+You can access all the relevant polices here: Security and Information Management Policies.

-In response to these regulatory requirements and the wider security of our University, much work has been done to enhance our staff Information Management and Security and GDPR Training.
+In response to regulatory requirements to have a fully trained workforce and the wider security needs of our University, we extended our staff Information Management and Security and GDPR Training.

 Foundation Training modules: